 Managing ecologically significant landscapes for the protection of biodiversity is a specialized segment of conservation and ecological science that includes management strategies to avert the permanent loss of or degradation of rare species and preserve the unique functions of natural communities.
 Beyond the benefits to nature, well-managed natural areas increase resilience during catastrophic events and thus play an important role in the causes and consequences of climate change.

-NAA provides science-based content for natural area practitioners and researchers seeking applied science, practical solutions, and knowledge transfer related to the management of natural areas on a day-to-day basis; such as land stewards in land trusts, nature centers, and nature preserves who manage land for their conservation or natural area values.
+NAA provides science-based content for natural area practitioners and researchers seeking applied science, practical solutions, and knowledge transfer related to the management of natural areas on a day-to-day basis.
+These include land stewards in land trusts, nature centers, and nature preserves who manage land for their conservation or natural area values.

-NAA shares a suite of programs, products, and services that offers a broad spectrum of current and emerging issues, methodologies and best practices in a manner that is useful and convenient for busy practitioners.
-The programs are designed to achieve on-the-ground outcomes for protection and to encourage practitioner participation.
+NAA shares a suite of programs, products, and services that offers a broad spectrum of current and emerging issues, methodologies and best practices in multiple formats for busy practitioners.
+The programs are designed to encourage practitioner participation and achieve on-the-ground outcomes for ecological protection.

 The Natural Areas Association's vision is broader and better protection of the world's natural areas.
 This vision includes: the expansion of existing protected areas, the creation of new natural preserves, adequate resources to protect natural areas into the future, increased recognition and appreciation for the beauty and value of nature, and establishing conservation priorities based on sound science.